 - Learning Outcomes

-- Students will gain an understanding of the principles of freshwater ecology and an ability to engage with applied and management issues
+- Students will gain an understanding of the principles of freshwater ecology and an ability to engage with issues in freshwater management

-- During the practicals students will gain the skills to carry out original research, including experimental design, field and lab techniques, time management and teamwork, statistical analysis and communicating results
+- In the practicals students will gain the skills to carry out original research, including experimental design, field and lab techniques, time management, teamwork, statistical analysis and oral and written presentation of results

 - This paper will also encourage critical evaluation of the scientific literature and awareness of ethical, economic and cultural considerations relevant to scientific research